benfolsom/LW_integrator/docs/source/index.rst

 LW Integrator Documentation
 ==========================

 Welcome to the LW (Liénard-Wiechert) Integrator documentation.
-This is a covariant electromagnetic particle tracking code designed for high-precision accelerator physics simulations with particular emphasis on radiation reaction effects and electromagnetic field accuracy.
+This is a covariant electromagnetic particle tracking code designed for high-precision accelerator physics simulations with particular emphasis on radiation reaction effects, conjugate momentum formulation, and explicit electromagnetic field integration.

 .. toctree::
    :maxdepth: 2